wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

 2. Results with 3-bit dedup predictor is very impressive.
 I did not expect the clustering of blocks that can be dedup'ed to be this strong.

+3. The co-location of counter value and mapping table entries are a great contribution, especially that the inverse mapping table uses real addresses rather than abstracted address

 **Lowlight:**

 1. I personally don't buy the argument that using dedup will reduce traffic and put writes out of the critical path,